Jayant Yadav: Domestic career

-In the 2014 IPL auction, Jayant was bought by the Delhi Daredevils (now Delhi Capitals) for INR 10 Lakhs.
+In the 2014 IPL auction, Jayant was bought by the Delhi Daredevils (now Delhi Capitals) for the base price of INR 10 Lakhs.
 He played for them till 2018.
 Delhi Capitals transferred him to Mumbai Indians ahead of the 2019 IPL season.

 In August 2019, Jayant was named in the India Green team's squad for the 2019–20 Duleep Trophy.
 Jayant was part of Delhi Capitals squad in the Indian Premier League 2018 but did not play a single match.
 In February 2022, he was bought by the Gujarat Titans in the auction for the 2022 Indian Premier League tournament.

+He joined Middlesex on 1 September 2023.

 International career

 In September 2016, Jayant was added to India's Test squad for their series against New Zealand.